pyze/Android-Library/README.md

 **Pyze is a Growth Intelligence&reg; platform for mobile app publishers**.
 Signup at Pyze, install and initialize the Pyze SDK and watch your app grow.

-Pyze recommends installing the **cocopods** version instead of the Pyze.framework listed on this page.

 Pyze recommends integrating the Android SDK with Android Studio using **Gradle**.
 We also have Standalone installation instructions for Android Studio or Eclipse.

 Visit the wiki page below to learn more about: